 Education and Research

-My name is Ryan Fortenberry, and I will be beginning my postdoc at NASA Ames in June 2012 after having successfully defended my Ph.D. work on February 21, 2012 in the Chemistry Department at Virginia Tech.
+My name is Ryan Fortenberry, and I am now Assistant Professor of Physical Chemistry at Georgia Southern University in Statesboro, Georgia.
+Check out my new website there.
+From June 2012 through July 2013 I did my postdoc at the NASA Ames Research Center after successfully defending my Ph.D. work on February 21, 2012 in the Chemistry Department at Virginia Tech.
 My Ph.D. research in the Crawford Group dealt with Theoretical Interstellar Chemistry.
 By utilizing Coupled Cluster ab initio programs on the PSI3 (troubleshooting) platform I have been able predict the spectra for strange interstellar species.
 These can include radicals, various cations and anions, polycyclic aromatic hydrocarbons, polyenes, polyynes, cumulenes, and similar high energy species.
 Ultimately, I hope to use theory to predict the carriers of the Diffuse Interstellar Bands (DIBs), which are, as of yet, completely unexplained, although propadienylidene is promising for some bands.
 I have also worked to describe the rovibrational spectra of other interstellar species which may be applicable to readings from Mars atmospheres probes or deep space interstellar IR telescopes like SOFIA or the upcoming James Webb Space Telescope (JWST).
 Additionally, this type of research has application to any sort of electronic or rovibrational spectroscopy for radical, cationic, or even anionic species.
-The current direction in which my research is headed uses the explanation of the DIBs as a starting point into this field, but there are many other pontential applications of this study.
+My research interests can be summed up as: Using theoretical and computational chemistry to predict the electronic, vibrational, and rotational spectra of various molecules to aid in the discovery of new molecules in interstellar space.

 I am highly interested not only in the fields of theoretical chemistry, interstellar chemistry, and astrochemistry, but also in science writing, social studies of science, and public relations for science business.
 Some combination of these areas is where I hope to spend my professional career, unless I find myself as an astronaut one day.
 I often still try to put my design and public relations skills to the good use and designed this display poster highlighting the professors in the physical division of the Chemistry Department here at VT.